of

 The International Trademark System (Madrid) at the World Intellectual Property Office (WIPO)

-Designs/European Designs:
+Designs/European designs:

 German Patent and Trademark Office for the registration of designs